idies/java-tomcat-template/README.md

 ## Eclipse setup

 - Start the "Dynamic Web Project" wizard.
-- Enter the project name, uncheck "Use default location" and enter your repository location instead. **Do not** click "Finish" yet!
-Go step by step.
+- Enter the project name, uncheck "Use default location" and enter your repository location instead.
-- Set "Default output folder" to `build\WEB-INF\classes`.
-- Set "Content directory" to `build`.
-Change "Context root" as needed.
-- Now click "Finish".
-- Add jars from `lib`, `lib.local` and `lib.catalina` to your Java Build Path.
-N.B.: `lib.local` contains the libraries that are not downloaded automatically by Ivy and should go into Git.
+- Click "Finish".
+Eclipse should set up all directories and libraries automatically.